-5.8.
+5.7.
 Packet Numbers

 The packet number is a 64-bit unsigned number and is used as part of a cryptographic nonce for packet encryption.
 Each endpoint maintains a separate packet number for sending and receiving.
-The packet number for sending MUST increase by at least one after sending any packet, unless otherwise specified (see Section 5.8.1).
+The packet number for sending MUST increase by at least one after sending any packet, unless otherwise specified (see Section 5.7.1).

 A QUIC endpoint MUST NOT reuse a packet number within the same connection (that is, under the same cryptographic keys).
-If the packet number for sending reaches 2^64 - 1, the sender MUST close the connection by sending a CONNECTION_CLOSE frame with the error code QUIC_SEQUENCE_NUMBER_LIMIT_REACHED (connection termination is described in Section 7.7.)
+If the packet number for sending reaches 2^64 - 1, the sender MUST close the connection without sending a CONNECTION\CLOSE frame or any further packets; the sender MAY send a Public Reset packet in response to further packets that it receives.

-To reduce the number of bits required to represent the packet number over the wire, only the least significant bits of the packet number are transmitted over the wire, up to 32 bits.
+To reduce the number of bits required to represent the packet number over the wire, only the least significant bits of the packet number are transmitted.
 The actual packet number for each packet is reconstructed at the receiver based on the largest packet number received on a successfully authenticated packet.